allegro/allegro.tech/_posts/2019-05-09-hermes-1-released.md

 * 800 topics and 1300 subscriptions.

 We have been running Hermes in production constantly since 2014.
-During this time we had several major datacenter breakdowns but Hermes remained available to all its clients, because its spread on many nodes and supports multiple DCs.
+During this time we had several major datacenter breakdowns but Hermes remained available to all it’s clients, because its spread onto many nodes and supports multiple DCs.
 In our ecosystem, it’s one of the core services used by most development teams and business services.

 ## Who should consider using Hermes